szabgab/ladino/index.md

 Ladino is the language of the descendants of the Jews who were expelled from Spain, or more general from the Iberian peninsula in 1492.
-Others, espically the speakers call it Judeo-Spanish, Djudeo-Espanyol, or just Espanyol.
+Others, espically the speakers call it Judeo-Spanish, Djudeo-Espanyol, Judizmo, Espanyol, or Espanyol Muestro.
+Our Spanish.

 On this site you'll find resources about the language, the culture, and the people.